Electronic-Mango/reddit-python-api/README.md

 `{submission_type}` can be one of the following:

  - `submission` - all submissions
- - `image` - only image submissions, submissions are classified as `image` based on URL suffixes defined in `settings.yml`
+ - `media` - only media submissions
  - `text` - only submissions where `selftext` is not empty

 `{sort_type}` can be one of the following: